 Tsambikos (Jim) Damianos was born in the village of Dimilia on the island of Rhodes, Greece in 1896.
 In his early 20’s, he left home to work as a construction laborer in Turkey to earn enough money to immigrate to the US.
-From Ellis Island, he settled for a short time in Connecticut but picked up and headed for Pittsburgh where work in the steel mills seemed promising.
+From Ellis Island, he settled for a short time in Connecticut.
+He then headed for Pittsburgh where work in the steel mills seemed promising.
 Being a steel worker did not appeal to Jim, so he joined the US Army as a “doughboy” (an American infantryman during World War I).
-He was shipped to France where he met and married Melanie Barboteau and brought her back to McKeesport, Pennsylvania as a war bride in 1919.
+He was shipped to France where he met and married Melanie Barboteau.
+He brought her back to McKeesport, Pennsylvania as a war bride in 1919.

 Jim’s family life always centered on food.
 Originally, he opened a small restaurant/grocery store in a “hole-in-the-wall” across from the Tube City Brewery Company in McKeesport.
-In 1927, Jim bought a house at 1350 Walnut Street to relocate the business.
+In 1927, Jim relocated the business to a house at 1350 Walnut Street.
 Half of the first floor was converted into Jim’s Restaurant, and the enclosed front porch became the entrance.
 The restaurant kitchen was the ground floor access to the family home on the second.
 The coal for the furnace had to be hand-shoveled from the sidewalk through a chute.
 An icebox on a porch provided refrigeration.
 All meals and sandwiches for family, friends and newly arrived immigrants from Greece were prepared in the restaurant (the family’s dining room was rarely used).

 Two memorable restaurant features were a circular plastic enclosed pie rack that held six to eight pies and a Taylor brand ice cream machine.
 Jim’s friend, “Tippy” delivered five-gallon containers of cream for making ice cream in a Menzie Dairy horse-drawn carriage.
 Made daily, the ice cream was enhanced with fresh fruit or walnuts as the ice cream was discharged from the machine.
 The entire family worked in the store.
 Children Al (b.1920), Gus (b.1926), Juliette (b.1930) and Syl (b.1933) had varying times of involvement - but Jim and his wife Melanie were tireless in managing the restaurant.